-Zynga Inc. (ZNGA), the biggest maker of games played on Facebook Inc. (FB)’s website, doled out equity grants to all full-time employees after an earnings shortfall caused a share-price decline (ZNGA) that eroded the value of existing grants, a person with knowledge of the matter said.
+Zynga Inc. (ZNGA:US), the biggest maker of games played on Facebook Inc. (FB:US)’s website, doled out equity grants to all full-time employees after an earnings shortfall caused a share-price decline (ZNGA:US) that eroded the value of existing grants, a person with knowledge of the matter said.

 Stock options were given to all of Zynga’s full-time workers shortly after its earnings report on July 25, said the person, who asked not to be identified because the matter is private.
 Though the company routinely gives options and cash bonuses to employees each quarter, this marked the first time equity awards were given to all staff, the person said.

 Chief Executive Officer Mark Pincus aims to prevent a stampede of talent after the stock plummeted 71 percent since the initial public offering in December.
 Many employees who joined before the IPO were paid partly in restricted stock units, or RSUs, whose value has diminished as concerns over growth prospects dragged on Zynga’s shares.

 “It’s a proactive move to prevent mass exodus,” said Arvind Bhatia, an analyst at Sterne Agee & Leach Inc. in Dallas.
 “It’s positive for morale and I think it’s the fair thing to do.”

 Stephanie Hess, a spokeswoman for San Francisco-based Zynga, declined to comment yesterday.